Research Opportunities with ECE faculty

 - Research opportunities exist for the creative, enthusiastic and hardworking undergraduate in the areas of integrated circuit design, VLSI architectures for DSP and communications, and machine learning implementations.

 - Underwater acoustic communications research.
 Augmented listening and audio signal processing research.
-Matlab and signal processing knowledge required.
+Students with interest and some experience with robotics, machine learning, and embedded computing, are of particular interest.

 - During various disease states and even during healthy aging, the human brain undergoes dramatic changes in structural and functional organization, along with changes in metabolic support structures.
 Magnetic resonance imaging offers many windows into this changing physiology.
 Analysis of such changes requires applications of linear algebra and statistics upon very large data sets.
 Currently, there are positions for undergraduates to learn and apply structural analysis methodologies to disease populations such as multiple sclerosis.